 After I returned to my room, a welcome amenity was there.
 This included some sweets as well as some local fruit.
 Anyone know what the fruit pictured above is called?

 There is also a free hotel shuttle available into Chiang Rai.
 I took it in the late afternoon to explore the town.
 I walked around , and ultimately settled on decent restaurant serving a variety of food.
 It was a little more tourist focused than I would like, but even at inflated prices, it was an extremely cheap meal.

 I returned to the hotel for the evening, and took advantage of the free drink coupon provided at check in and visited Latitude 19 for a drink.

 I got up the next morning and enjoyed a hearty breakfast before meeting my tour driver.
 Compared to some breakfast buffets in Asian hotels, this may seem small, but there were plenty of options.

 I enjoyed my brief stay at Le Meridien Chiang Rai.
-Its a great deal at the low cash price, but cash and points can also be use at Starwood Category 2, and I’d recommend this hotel for anyone visiting the area.
+Its a great deal at the low cash price.
+Cash and points can also be used at this Starwood Category 2 hotel.
+I heartily recommend this hotel for anyone visiting the area.